 O+M: Existing Buildings

 Openlands is the largest land trust accredited by the Land Trust Alliance in Illinois.
 As such, donations to Openlands can be used to fulfill credit SSc5.1 for both new and existing buildings seeking LEED certification.
-Openlands is a conservation non-profit that is based in Chicago and works to conserve and restore natural spaces in the Greater Chicago region, which covers the EPA Level III ecoregion 54.
+Openlands is a conservation non-profit based in Chicago, and works to conserve and restore natural spaces in the Greater Chicago region, which covers the EPA Level III ecoregion 54.

 How Openlands can help

-In order to receive this LEED point, you must meet these criteria, and Openlands can help!
+In order to receive this LEED point, you must have the following information, and Openlands can help!
 Openlands will work with you to draft an agreement that confirms Openlands is a 501(c)3 non-profit, a nationally accredited land trust, and describes the amount of and use of funds as well as project location.